rliu4439/EE106AProject/additional_materials.md

 # Additional Materials

 All our code can be seen on [Github](https://github.com/rliu4439/EE106AProject).
 The code used for the car is under the `code` folder.
+The main code files we used in the final car are `manage.py`, `TracController.py `, and `LQRController.py`.

 Libraries Used:
 - [IRG library for ROAR](https://github.com/augcog/ROAR)